Bennyyoung/Bennyyoung/README.md

   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>

+Benjamin is very passionate about Tech, and Mentorship.
+He has over 7 years experience planning, implementing, monitoring, reporting activities and projects for developers, designers, and startups.

+Benjamin has interesting experience in public speaking and software engineering
 <!--
 **Bennyyoung/Bennyyoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.